Skripal case becomes even weirder

 These theories have included claims that Sergey and Yulia Skripal were (1) sprayed with the supposedly deadly chemical by a passer-by; (2) sprayed with the supposedly deadly chemical by an aerial drone; (3) contaminated by the supposedly deadly chemical which was brought from Russia in Yulia Skripal’s suitcase where it had been hidden by some third party; and (4) were poisoned by having the supposedly deadly chemical somehow inserted into Sergey Skripal’s car.

-The British and other critics of Russia have recently taken to citing as ‘proof’ of Russian guilt that the Russians have been supposedly proposing various theories about who might have poisoned Sergey and Yulia Skripal.
+The British and other critics of Russia have recently taken to citing as ‘proof’ of Russian guilt the fact that the Russians have supposedly been proposing various theories about who might have poisoned Sergey and Yulia Skripal.

-The British – who unlike the Russians have control of the crime scene and samples of the poison – have however been equally busy proposing various theories about how Sergey and Yulia Skripal were poisoned.
+The British – who unlike the Russians have control of the crime scene and samples of the poison – have however been at least as busy proposing various theories about how Sergey and Yulia Skripal were poisoned.

-In both cases the fact that the Russian media and the British media – though not it should be stressed the Russian or British governments – have been engaging in respective speculations about who who and how Sergey and Yulia Skripal was poisoned is not proof of guilt.
+In both cases the fact that the Russian media and the British media – though not it should be stressed the Russian or British governments – have been busy engaging in their respective speculations about who who and how Sergey and Yulia Skripal were poisoned is not proof of guilt.

 Rather it suggests ignorance, which if anything (especially in Russia’s case) is an indicator of innocence.

-As I have said on many occasions, it is the guilty who so far from engaging in various speculations usually come up with a single alternative narrative, which they then pass off as the truth in order to provide themselves with an alibi.
+As I have said on many occasions, it is the guilty who so far from engaging in a variety of different speculations tend to come up with a single alternative narrative to explain away the facts, which they then pass off as the truth in order to provide themselves with an alibi.

 As to the present theory – that Sergey and Yulia Skripal came into contact with the chemical agent on their front door – note the following: